kdzwinel/Context/README.md

 + cloned context partially inactive until options page was refreshed

 Other:
-+ Thanks to Thiago Talma (https://github.com/thiagomt) who contributed huge part of this update.
++ Thanks to Thiago Talma (@thiagomt) who contributed huge part of this update.
-+ Disabling 'ask what to do' option for browsers that no longer support HTML notifications (https://github.com/kdzwinel/Context/issues/23)
++ Disabling 'ask what to do' option for browsers that no longer support HTML notifications (#23)
 + Codebase improved thanks to the WebStorm

 ### 0.300 ###